 As you can imagine this had a major effect and resulted in many lost limbs.
 COPE was set up to assist them.
-Providing artificial limbs, wheelchairs and physical rehabilitation.
-Visiting the COPE center is well worth it and extremely educational experience.
+Providing artificial limbs, wheelchairs, and physical rehabilitation.
+Visiting the COPE center is well worth it and an extremely educational experience.
 You will learn about the bombings and not just psychological effects, but the fact that there are still many bombs in Laos yet to be detonated.

 There is also the Karma Kafe at the COPE center itself which serves fair trade coffee and ice cream.
 This might be the perfect place to finish off your COPE experience and digest all the information and facts you have just heard.
-All profits from here also go towards supporting COPE and their mission within Laos.
+All profits from here also go towards supporting COPE and its mission within Laos.

 Check out my 2 weeks in Laos Itinerary!